kgisl/pythonFDP/notes/cs3003-unit4.md

 - http://j.mp/divideTwo - divide a list into two halves
 - j.mp/slicingCC - from repl course for Python

-Given a string, cut it into two equal parts.
-If the length of the string is odd, leave the middle character within the first chunk, so that the first string contains one more character than the second.
-Now print a new string on a single row with the first and second halves swapped: second half first and the first half last.
+- Given a list, cut it into two equal parts.
+If the length of the list is odd, leave the middle item within the first chunk, so that the first list contains one more character than the second.
+Now print a new list on a single row with the first and second halves swapped: second half first and the first half last.

 ## Slice Exercises - Part 1